Matsilagi/TFA-MWB-Aiming-FX-ACW/README.md

 # TFA-Aiming-FX
-Optional aiming FX for use with TFA and MW Base
+Optional aiming FX for use with TFA, MW and ArcCW Base

 ### ConVars:
 - `cl_aimingfx_enabled` (1 by default) - Toggle aiming FX